Amartya Sen: Development as Freedom (1999)

 In Development as Freedom, Sen outlined five specific types of freedoms: political freedoms, economic facilities, social opportunities, transparency guarantees, and protective security.
 Political freedoms refer to the ability of the people to have a voice in government and to be able to scrutinise the authorities.
 Economic facilities concern both the resources within the market and the market mechanism itself.
 Any focus on income and wealth in the country would serve to increase the economic facilities for the people.
 Social opportunities deal with the establishments that provide benefits like healthcare or education for the populace, allowing individuals to live better lives.
 Transparency guarantees allow individuals to interact with some degree of trust and knowledge of the interaction.
-Protective security is the system of social safety nets that prevent a group affected by poverty being subjected to terrible misery.
+Protective security is the system of social safety nets that prevents a group affected by poverty from being subjected to terrible misery.
 Development encompassing non-economic areas, Sen argues, renders the notion of a dichotomy between "freedom" and "development," as implied by the concept of Asian values, meaningless and disingenuous.

 Before Sen's work, these had been viewed as only the ends of development; luxuries afforded to countries that focus on increasing income.
 However, Sen argued that the increase in real freedoms should be both the ends and the means of development.
 He elaborates upon this by illustrating the closely interconnected natures of the five main freedoms as he believes that expansion of one of those freedoms can lead to expansion in another one as well.
 In this regard, he discussed the correlation between social opportunities of education and health and how both of these complement economic and political freedoms as a healthy and well-educated person is better suited to make informed economic decisions and be involved in fruitful political demonstrations, etc. A comparison is also drawn between China and India to illustrate this interdependence of freedoms.
 Sen noted that both countries had been working towards developing their economies—China since 1979 and India since 1991.